Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform

 \section{Conclusion}

-In this paper, we have proposed a novel semantic communication paradigm by well leveraging the deep learning model's overfitting property.
-Our model can for instance or domain be updated after deployment, which leads to substantial gains on the transmission rate-distortion (RD) performance.
-In this way, the emerging semantic communication is further upgraded to the adaptive semantic communication (ASC) system.
-Our ASC system is dual-functional for adapting to both source domain and CSI instance.
-Specifically, we have proposed several methods to update the semantic communication models.
-Unlike previous systems, the ingredients of wireless transmitted stream include both the semantic representations of source data and the adapted decoder model parameters.
-Accordingly, we have formulated the whole ASC design as an new optimization problem whose goal is minimizing the loss function that is a tripartite tradeoff among the data rate, model rate, and end-to-end distortion terms.
-Results have verified the substantial gains of our ASC system.
-As a new paradigm, our model adaptation method has the potential to catalyze semantic communication upgrading to a new era.
+In this paper, we have proposed an online learned end-to-end data transmission paradigm by well leveraging the deep learning model's overfitting property.
+Our adaptive NTSCC system can for instance or domain be updated after deployment, which leads to substantial gains on the bandwidth ratio-distortion performance.
+In this way, the emerging semantic communication is further upgraded to the adaptive semantic communication system.
+Specifically, we have proposed several lightweight methods to update the learned data transmission models.
+The ingredients of wireless transmitted stream include both the semantic representations of source data and the updated decoder model parameters.
+Accordingly, we have formulated the new optimization problem whose goal is minimizing the loss function that is a tripartite trade-off among data stream rate, model stream rate, and end-to-end distortion terms.
+Results have verified the substantial gains of the online learned NTSCC system, whose performance has surpassed the SOTA engineered coded transmission systems.
+As a new paradigm, our model adaptation methods have the potential to catalyze semantic communication upgrading to a new era.